RealMCoded/LunarRec/README.md

 ## About LunarRec

-LunarRec is RecNet server replacement for old Rec Room builds that multiple people can connect to.
+LunarRec is a RecNet server replacement for old Rec Room builds that multiple people can connect to.

 This project is similar to OpenRec Live or OpenLabs.
+If you're looking for a server that is more like OpenRec or Vault Server, check out [Rec.js](https://github.com/RealMCoded/Rec.js).

 ## Build support list